Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Proposed Method

+Inspired by the results of this empirical study, we propose employing $n$ image transformations $\texttt{AUG}_i(\cdot)$ to form a minibatch for an adversarial attack, thereby further enhancing stochasticity.
+Then, the optimization objective is formulated as

-To further improve the generalization of adversarial examples to unknown architectures, we propose to explicitly model the adversarial perturbation ($\delta$) via a distribution ($\Pi_{\delta}$).
+Furthermore, optimizing (\ref{eq:ori_obj}) to craft just one optimal adversarial example does not sufficiently explore the high-dimensional potential perturbation space.
+To further improve the transferability of adversarial examples to unknown architectures, we propose to explicitly model the adversarial perturbation ($\delta$) via a distribution ($\Pi_{\delta}$).
 Thus, our optimization objective is formalized as

-To increase the diversity of input data, various transformations operation ($\texttt{AUG}_i(\cdot)$) (such as translation \citep{Dong19}, resizing and padding \citep{Xie19}, etc.) can be adopted.
 Objective (\ref{eq:our_obj}) aims to maximize the expected loss over the adversarial perturbation distribution.
 It is noteworthy that (\ref{eq:our_obj}) is a generalized version of (\ref{eq:ori_obj}) and is expected to characterize sufficient information about perturbations for transferable adversarial example generation.